REDCap-German-User-Group/ontology-annotation/README.md

   - Caching strategies for remote terminology queries

 - **Structured Storage**
-  - Annotations are stored as JSON within field metadata
+  - Annotations are stored as JSON inside each field's 'Action Tags / Field Annotation' space
   - Designed to be both human-editable and machine-readable

 - **Export**
-  - Export project annotations as native ROME JSON or as a FHIR Questionnaire
+  - Export project annotations as native ROME JSON or in the FHIR Questionnaire format

 ## Purpose